 At the invitation of the Mayor of Bonn and President of ICLEI, a meeting of the ICLEI Global Executive Committee took place for the first time during the Resilient Cities Conference 2019 in Bonn.
 The members of the Global Task Force of Cities and Regions had also been invited to Bonn.

 26 to 30 August: UNSSC Summer Academy

-The Summer Academy of the United Nations System Staff College (UNSSC), which will take place in Bonn for the fourth time in 2019, is also an integral part of the international conference calendar in Bonn.
-The five-day programme is aimed not only at employees of the United Nations, but also at representatives from science and industry.
+The Summer Academy of the United Nations System Staff College (UNSSC), which took place in Bonn for the fourth time in 2019, is also an integral part of the international conference calendar in Bonn.
+The five-day programme was aimed not only at employees of the United Nations, but also at representatives from science and industry.

 24 to 27 October: IPC General Assembly

 The International Paralympic Committee (IPC) celebrates its 30th anniversary in 2019 and the 20th anniversary of its establishment in Bonn.
 On this occasion, the IPC General Assembly and Board Meeting will take place in Bonn from 24 to 27 October 2019.
 Around 400 participants from all over the world are expected to attend, including high-ranking representatives of the IPC member associations and the associated international federations.
 The General Assembly of the IPC takes place every two years and has the function of a general meeting.